mayur4279/AWS/README.md

 # AWS
-In this repo  you  will  found the  Aws notes
+In this repo  you  will  found the  notes about Aws